SirRicSteel/TheosResearch.org/research/Transcripts/2025-11-20_THEOS_Speed_Ratio_Experiment.md

 ## Test Problem

-"What is the most important factor in achieving consciousness in AI systems?"
+"What is the most important factor in achieving recursive refinement in AI systems?"

 ## Methodology